- The Fiscal

 The federal government finances its operations with taxes, fees, and other receipts collected from many different sectors of the economy.
 In 2017, total federal receipts were $3.3 trillion, about 17% of GDP.
-The largest sources of tax revenue are individual income tax and payroll taxes, followed by the corporate income tax, the excise tax, and estate and gift taxes.
-Absent changes in tax laws, the total amount of revenue generally increases along with the economy.
+The largest sources of tax revenues are individual income tax and payroll taxes, followed by the corporate income tax, the excise tax, and estate and gift taxes.
+Absent changes in tax laws, the total amount of revenues generally increases along with the economy.
 Regardless of the immediate source of revenues, individuals ultimately bear the burden of all taxes no matter how they are imposed.

 To assess whether the tax system is fair or not, it is important to look at all of the taxes that people pay, not just one particular form of taxation.

 On aggregate, our federal tax system is structured to be generally progressive, with higher-income taxpayers paying a larger share of their income in taxes.
 However, the composition of taxes paid is very different for taxpayers at different ends of the income distribution.
 For low-income Americans, payroll taxes and excise taxes are the major forms of taxation; for high-income Americans, individual and corporate income taxes comprise most of their tax burden.

 The income tax code also contains provisions that allow individual and corporate taxpayers to reduce their tax bills.
-These special provisions — deductions, deferrals, exclusions, credits, and preferential rates — are known as tax expenditures.
+Such special provisions — deductions, deferrals, exclusions, credits, and preferential rates — are known as tax expenditures.
 While the major tax legislation in 2017 made changes to some tax expenditures, many of the largest ones remain in place.
 In 2017, tax expenditures totaled approximately $1.7 trillion.
-This represents an enormous amount, adding up to 90% of the revenue that the federal government actually collected in income taxes and exceeding what was spent by any single agency or spending program, including the Department of Defense and Social Security.
+That enormous amount equals 90% of the revenue that the federal government actually collected in income taxes and exceeds what was spent by any single agency or spending program, including the Department of Defense and Social Security.

 Tax expenditures work in various ways and take many forms, including: